 Some clubs do not allow under 18s to join the club or attend meets.
 There are other clubs that allow under 18s to participate in club activities provided -

-- (a) They are accompanied by a parent, or - (b) They are accompanied by an adult who is in loco parentis for a specific child.
+- (a) They are accompanied by a parent, or - (b) They are accompanied by a Nominated Adult for a specific child.

 On the other hand -